 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Based in a brand new, purpose built food hall, London’s Bang Bang Oriental has over 20 different street food key kiosks and huts, plus a well stocked bar (The Pearl Bar).
+Based in a brand new, purpose built food hall, London’s Bang Bang Oriental has over 25 different street food key kiosks and huts, plus a well stocked bar (Pearl Lounge).

 Not only a welcome addition to the London dining and street food scene, Bang Bang Food Hall also boasts the widest range of specialist Asian restaurants in the whole of the UK (presumably under the one roof).